danking/hail-cloud-docs/how-to-cloud-with-hail.md

 Some non-row-parallel operations, like `annotate_cols` have limited dependencies between rows and partitions.
 Other non-row-parallel operations require transfer of data between each partition and every other partition.
-For example, `key_rows_by` requires the dataset is ordered by the new row keys.
+For example, `key_rows_by` requires that the dataset is ordered by the new row keys.
 In general, any one input-partition might need to send a different row to every other output-partition.
 In analogy to the process of shuffling a deck of cards, these operations are called "shuffles".
 Hail is designed to avoid shuffles when